 Lastly, don't be scared of your natural casting type

 Working on your acting-ability is paramount if you want to have a successful career, but if you look at your favourite actors, you'll likely be able to describe them and who they are in 2 or 3 words.
-This is their 'casting type', and I guarantee they use it to their advantage.
-Successful actors know how the audience are going to judge them, and this is what casting directors look for when casting roles (I often mean the secondary roles, unless you're already an a-lister!).
+This is their 'casting type', and I guarantee they used it to their advantage.
+Successful actors know how the audience are going to judge them, and this is what casting directors look for when casting.
 They want a 'quick in' for the audience, and casting type is that key.
 Know how people view you, and how you come across to people you've just met.
 Encouraging this will help you carve a place for yourself in the industry.
 If you don't know your casting type you're probably going to apply for roles you are not suitable for and then start to think why you're not getting anywhere.
 If this is you, perhaps consider re-evaluating your casting type and make sure you know what it is.